misotanni/misotanni.github.io/fjs/en/crash.md

 When you combine accidentals, you cancel out identical factors in the otonal and the utonal.
 For example, adding M3<sup>5</sup> (5/4) to m3<sub>5</sub> (6/5) gives "P5<sup>5</sup><sub>5</sub>" which reduces to P5, as expected (3/2).
 Adding m2<sup>49</sup> (49/48) to M2<sub>7</sub> (8/7) gives "m3<sup>49</sup><sub>7</sub>" which becomes m3<sup>7</sup> (7/6).

 Using interval arithmetic, you can now in fact represent *any* JI ratio using the FJS, and decode any FJS interval back into a ratio.
-You can use the a few simple methods if the ratios in question don't involve many primes.
+You can use a few simple methods if the ratios in question don't involve many primes.

 To convert a simple JI ratio quickly to an FJS representation: Factorize the numerator into a Pythagorean interval plus primes.
 Build the Pythagorean interval, and each prime as a prime interval, and add them up.
 Repeat for the denominator.
 Then, subtract the numerator's interval from the denominator's interval.
 For example, to convert 36/25, we first build the numerator: 36, which is 9/8, which is M2.
 Then we build the denominator: 25.
 It splits to 5 and 5, which is two M3<sup>5</sup>, which becomes A5<sup>25</sup>.
 Now we subtract; M2 − A5 = d5, and the accidentals are (0) − (+25) = (−25).
 So the final answer is d5<sub>25</sub>.